sathiyanvenkatesh/todo-angular-test/README.md

 ### Prerequisites

-You need git to clone the `Emirates ToDo Test App` repository.
+You need git to clone the `todo-angular-test` repository.
 You can get git from [here][git].

-We also use a number of Node.js tools to initialize and test `Emirates ToDo Test App`.
+We also use a number of Node.js tools to initialize and test `todo-angular-test`.
 You must have Node.js and its package manager (npm) installed.
 You can get them from [here][node].

 ### Clone `Emirates ToDo Test App`